 The National Association of Insurance Commissioners ("NAIC") adopted Statement of Statutory Accounting Principles No. 101 ("SSAP No. 101") effective January 1, 2012.
 As MGIC approaches a risk-to-capital ratio of 25 to 1, under SSAP No. 101, the benefit to statutory capital allowed for deferred tax assets will be eliminated.
 Effectively, MGIC's risk-to-capital ratio, computed while excluding any deferred tax assets from the capital base, must be under 25 to 1 in order to include such deferred tax assets in the amount of available statutory capital.
 Any exclusion of these assets would negatively impact our statutory capital for purposes of calculating compliance with the Capital Requirements.
 At December 31, 2011, deferred tax assets of \$142 million were included in MGIC's statutory capital.
-For more information about factors that could negatively impact our compliance with Capital Requirements, which depending on the severity of adverse outcomes could result in material non-compliance with Accounting Standards Codification ("ASC") 450-20, we have not accrued an estimated loss in our financial statements to reflect possible adverse developments in litigation or other dispute resolution proceedings.
+For more information about factors that could negatively impact our compliance with Capital Requirements, which depending on the severity of adverse outcomes could result in material non-compliance with Capital Requirements, see Note 20 - "Litigation and contingencies" and Note 14 - "Income taxes."
+As discussed below, in accordance with Accounting Standards Codification ("ASC") 450-20, we have not accrued an estimated loss in our financial statements to reflect possible adverse developments in litigation or other dispute resolution proceedings.
 An accrual, if one was required and depending on the amount, could result in material non-compliance with Capital Requirements.